Search

 Alternatively, you may choose to work in the community as: a health visitor, school nurse, community children’s nurse, within a special educational needs school.

-There are many other specialist roles within children and young people's nursing too such as: a children and adolescent mental health service, research nurse, intensive care, clinical nurse specialist.
+There are many other specialist roles within children and young people’s nursing too such as: children and adolescent mental health service, research nurse, intensive care, and clinical nurse specialist.

 At the University of Northampton, we offer a range of short courses and continuing professional development (CPD) programmes.
 These will enable you to learn new skills, progress into specialisms or take on new responsibilities.